 It’s worth mentioning again here: make sure the eggs you serve your cat are fully cooked.
-Beyond that, don’t add seasonings, butter, or cheese to the eggs that you’re giving your cat. state that the things we add to our eggs may cause issues if consumed by cats, so keep the egg simple and unseasoned.
+Beyond that, don’t add seasonings, butter, or cheese to the eggs that you’re giving your cat.
+Researchers at Family Pet state that the things we add to our eggs may cause issues if consumed by cats, so keep the egg simple and unseasoned.
 For this reason, hard-boiled eggs are probably best.

 It’s also very important to make sure that you remove the entirety of the shell; you can probably imagine pieces of shell can cause your cat to choke.
 If you are hard-boiling your eggs, you should also remove the thin eggshell membrane that can sometimes remain stuck to the egg, as that can also cause your cat to choke.
 To help further prevent choking, chop or cut the entire portion of the egg that you’re serving to your cat into small pieces that your cat can chew and swallow easily.

 Like all things in life, too much of a good thing is bad.
 A guide at All Feline Hospital suggests that average house cats should consume somewhere between 200 and 350 calories a day based on weight and activity levels.